doozan/NookTouchPatches/README.md

 Patch Installation
 ==================

-The current patches only work with Nook system software 1.1.5 (Glowtouch) but the patches are small and well-documented so it should be possible to port them to other releases.
+The current patches are only compatable with  Nook system software 1.1.5 (Glowtouch) and 1.2.0 (EuroNook).

 Configure your build directory
 ------------------------------